Skip to main content

 2. a British Columbia lawyer; or

-3. if not witnessed by a British Columbia lawyer or British Columbia notary public, two witnesses whose signatures must be proven by affidavit of witness covering the matters noted in s.
-16(6) of the Power of Attorney Act.
+3. if not witnessed by a British Columbia lawyer or a British Columbia notary public, two witnesses.

-As always, if the power of attorney is to be used in a land title office, each attorney must file a statutory declaration proving that the attorney was of age at the time of registration of the power of attorney (see Land Title Act, s.
+If the power of attorney is to be used for land title purposes, each attorney must file a statutory declaration declaring that the attorney was of age at the time of registration of the power of attorney (see Land Title Act, s.
 51(3.1)).
+This requirement is in addition to the requirement for the attorney to sign the enduring power of attorney.

 Affidavit of Execution